MicrosoftDocs/architecture-center/docs/best-practices/auto-scaling.md

 Finally, a custom autoscaling solution can sometimes be useful.
 For example, you could use Azure diagnostics or other application-based metrics, along with custom code to monitor and export application metrics.
 Then you could define custom rules based on these metrics, and use Resource Manager REST APIs to trigger autoscaling.
 However, a custom solution is not simple to implement, and should be considered only if none of the previous approaches can fulfill your requirements.

-Third-party services are also
-* **Third-party services**, such as [Paraleap AzureWatch](http://www.paraleap.com/AzureWatch), enable you to scale a solution based on schedules, service load and system performance indicators, custom rules, and combinations of different types of rules.

 When choosing which autoscaling solution to adopt, consider the following points:

-* Use the built-in autoscaling features of the platform, if they can meet your requirements.
-If not, carefully consider whether you really do need more complex scaling features.
-Some examples of additional requirements may include more granularity of control, different ways to detect trigger events for scaling, scaling across subscriptions, and scaling other types of resources.
+* Use the built-in autoscaling features of the platform, if they meet your requirements.
+If not, carefully consider whether you really need more complex scaling features.
+Examples of additional requirements may include more granularity of control, different ways to detect trigger events for scaling, scaling across subscriptions, and scaling other types of resources.
-* Consider if you can predict the load on the application with sufficient accuracy to depend only on scheduled autoscaling (adding and removing instances to meet anticipated peaks in demand).
-Where this isn't possible, use reactive autoscaling based on metrics collected at runtime, to allow the application to handle unpredictable changes in demand.
+* Consider whether you can predict the load on the application well enough to use scheduled autoscaling, adding and removing instances to meet anticipated peaks in demand.
+If this isn't possible, use reactive autoscaling based on runtime metrics, in order to handle unpredictable changes in demand.
 Typically, you can combine these approaches.
-For example, create a strategy that adds resources such as compute, storage, and queues, based on a schedule of the times when you know the application is most busy.
+For example, create a strategy that adds resources based on a schedule of the times when you know the application is most busy.
 This helps to ensure that capacity is available when required, without the delay encountered when starting new instances.
 In addition, for each scheduled rule, define metrics that allow reactive autoscaling during that period to ensure that the application can handle sustained but unpredictable peaks in demand.
 * It's often difficult to understand the relationship between metrics and capacity requirements, especially when an application is initially deployed.
 Prefer to provision a little extra capacity at the beginning, and then monitor and tune the autoscaling rules to bring the capacity closer to the actual load.

 ### Use Azure Autoscale